-The Series S will cost £249.99 ($299, €299, AU$499).
-That's a lot cheaper than the £449 ($499, €499, AU$749) which Xbox is charging for the Series X.
+The Series S costs £250 ($299, €299, AU$499).
+That's a lot cheaper than the £450 ($499, €499, AU$749) that Xbox is charging for the Series X.

 Xbox Series X vs Xbox Series S: specs

-Microsoft has confirmed that the Xbox Series X won't have HDMI input nor an optical digital out – both of which can be found on the Xbox One X and Xbox One S. The HDMI input was introduced to Xbox consoles so you could plug in and control a set-top box, although many felt it was never really implemented properly.
+But it's not all roses when it comes to connections.
+There's no HDMI input nor an optical digital out – both of which can be found on the Xbox One X and Xbox One S. The HDMI input was introduced to Xbox consoles so you could plug in and control a set-top box, although many felt it was never really implemented properly.

 The loss of the optical output could have a bigger impact on users, though.
-It means if you want to enjoy home cinema sound from your Xbox Series X, you’ll need an AV receiver or a soundbar with HDMI connectivity.
+It means if you want to enjoy home cinema sound from your Xbox Series X, you’ll need an AV receiver or soundbar with HDMI connectivity.

 no point holding this back now I guess pic.twitter.com/SgOAjm3BuPSeptember 8, 2020